Waimea is Paniolo country, and home to some of the most stunning hikes on the Big Island.

 Directions to Waimea / Kamuela:

-Waimea is a short drive from Kailua-Kona, and is accessible with free public transport via the hele-on bus.
-Hilo (56 miles, 1 hr 20 min), Kona (40 miles, 1 hr 10 minutes), and Volcano Village (85 miles, 2 hr 10 min) are all easily reachable by car. (back to top)
+Waimea is located in south Kohala and can be reached with a short drive from Kailua-Kona or by public transport with the hele-on bus.
+Hilo (56 miles, 1 hr 20 min), Kona (40 miles, 1 hr 10 minutes), and Volcano Village (85 miles, 2 hr 10 min) are all within easy reach with a car.

 Practicalities:

 Are you looking for the map of another part of the Big Island?
-We also have interactive maps of Volcano Village, Kona and Hilo!
+We also have interactive maps of: